VoliJS/NestedTypes/README.md

     model.set( 'first', model.get( 'second' ) );
     model.deep.set( 'nesting', some.get( 'thing' ).get( 'from' ).get( 'another' ).get( 'model );

-Great for accessing models from templates.
+Great for accessing nested models from templates.

 Also, you can define calculated native properties like this: